berceanu/hpc-europa3-application/index.md

 as well as the radial emittance of the electron beam, finally obtaining the trace-space density of the beam.

-Both these experiments we perfomed using a pure Helium gas jet, with the FLAME laser with operating at 1 J pulse energy, 30 fs FWHM@intensity pulse duration.
-The electrons reached $\sim 300$ MeV energies in an accelerating length
-$\gtrapprox 1$ mm.
+Both these experiments we performed using a pure Helium gas jet, with the FLAME laser [F.G.
+Bisesto et. al, Nucl.
+Instrum.
+Methods Phys.
+Res.
+A 909, 452 (2018)] operating at 1 J pulse energy, 30 fs FWHM@intensity pulse duration.
+The electrons reached $\sim 300$ MeV energies in an accelerating length $\gtrapprox 1$ mm.
 These studies used a 1D model, assuming a cylindrically symetric electron bunch distribution.
 Our objective is to extend this work to the 2D case, allowing one to reconstruct the 2D emittance and spatial bunch profile.
 This would require an angularly-resolved measurement of the betatron emission spectrum and electron energy spectrum, as well as large scale numerical modelling using the PIC method.

 A preliminary experimental setup is shown in the attached image.
 The laser beam (red) is focused by the off-axis parabola (OAP) down to a few micrometers spot